adomokos/climb_that_mountain/blog/2018/01/haskell_to_mysql_via_yeshql_part_3.md

 #### Verify Client Create Logic

 Creating a record in a database is easy, we already verified it when we ran the app.
-However, making this automated and repeatable shows some challanges.
+However, making this automated and repeatable shows some challenges.
 We need to make sure that every test cleans after itself in the DB.
 We could wrap each and every spec in a transaction and just roll it back, but that would be quite complex.
 Dropping and rebuilding the database is fast as it is.
-Sure, it's a couple of hundred milliseconds, but that is negligable for now.
+Sure, it's a couple of hundred milliseconds, but that is negligible for now.

 HSpec provides before hooks, we will hook into that.